feralaes/cdx2cea/README.md

 <!-- <img src="docs/figs/under_const.jpeg" align="center" alt="" width="360" /> -->

-[`cdx2cea`](https://github.com/feralaes/cdx2cea) is an R package that implements the cost-effectiveness analysis (CEA) of the of testin avereag-risk Stage II colon cancer patients for the absence of CDX2 biomarker followed by adjuvant chemotherapy.
+[`cdx2cea`](https://github.com/feralaes/cdx2cea) is an R package that implements the cost-effectiveness analysis (CEA) of testing average-risk Stage II colon cancer patients for the absence of CDX2 biomarker expression followed by adjuvant chemotherapy.
 <!-- The main website of `cdx2cea` can be [found here](https://darth-git.github.io/cdx2cea/). -->

 [`cdx2cea`](https://github.com/DARTH-git/cdx2cea) is part of the